minicomp/ed/documentation.md

 $ rvm gemset use ed
 ~~~

 N.B.
-Everytime you open a new tab on your terminal, you will need to declare the gemset you want to use, or else it will revert to `(default)`.
+Everytime you open a new tab or window on your terminal you need to declare your gemset using `rvm gemset use ed`, or else it will revert to `(default)`.

 Now that rvm and Ruby are set up, we're ready to install our first gem: Bundler.
 Bundler is a gem that allows you to install many gems at the same time using Gemfiles, which is a simple list of specific gems that lives in your project folder.
 Once you install it, you will be ready to run the Gemfile I provided in the source files.
 To install Bundler: